ermckinnon/DataCleaningProject/CodeBook.md

 # Code Book for tidydata.txt File

+#Code Desciption
 The r script file in this repository -  run_analysis.R  - produces an text file called tidydata.txt.

+#Variables Description
 This text file contains 180 observations of 81 variables - 2 identifier variables and 79 feature variables.
 Taking each in turn.

 #Identifier variables
 There are two identifier variables: